Message from the office

 Office expansion wins civic award

 The original office was proving too small.
 The staff were finding it very difficult to fulfil their roles and store all the paperwork – especially all the envelopes for Gift Aid, because they have to be stored for a period of seven years.
-The committee looked at the possibility of moving premises but this was going to prove to be too expensive so, it was decided that an extension would be the best option.
+The committee looked at the possibility of moving premises but this proved to be too expensive.
+It was decided an extension would be the best option.

 The WDP Office building in Tunbridge Wells won the 2012 award for the refurbishment of, and the extensions to, the building.